tewarid/course-c/pointers-arrays.md

   main (int argc, char * argv[])
   ```

+  ![](media/argv.svg)

+## Command line arguments

 - `argc` is the number of arguments in the command-line that invoked the program
   - always at least `1` because the program name is itself an argument

 - `argv` is an array of pointers to `char`, each element points to a string

 - `argv[argc]` required to be a `NULL` pointer

-  ![](media/argv.svg)

 ## Pointers to Functions